 |Estimated Nutrient Content|

-The fourth ingredient is lamb liver.
+The fourth ingredient lists chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The sixth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 The seventh ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

 The eighth ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.